Cyndi-24/Stroke-Risk-Prediction/README.md

 Insight:The distribution of both hypertension and heart disease are heavily skewed towards 0 as a result of the class imbalance  and this was addressed during the modelling phase using SMOTE.

-#Machine Learning
+#Machine Learning Overview
+In this project, several machine learning algorithms were implemented to predict the likelihood of a patient experiencing a stroke based on demographic and health-related features.
+These models were selected to compare performance across linear, probabilistic, and ensemble-based approaches and the best performing model was selected.

-##Models Used
+## Models Used

 * Logistic Regression: This is the most commonly used model for binary classification problems where the outcome has two possible results and in  this case the outcome variable is stroke or no stroke .This makes the logistic Regression a suitable starting model for predicting the probability of having a stroke and understanding how different health factors affect stroke risk.

+* Random Forest:This builds multiple decision trees and combines their predictions to improve accuracy and reliability compared to other models.This model reduces overfitting  and is able to handle larger datasets and many features as well.

-* Decision Tree:This model mimics human decision making by splitting data into different branches based on feature value and how the contribute to stroke risk.It handles both numerical and categorical data and and captures non-linear relationship between variables.
+** Decision Tree:This model mimics human decision making by splitting data into different branches based on feature value and how the contribute to stroke risk.It handles both numerical and categorical data and and captures non-linear relationship between variables.

-* Random Forest:This builds multiple decision trees and combines their predictions to improve accuracy and reliability compared to other models.This model reduces overfitting  and is able to handle larger datasets and many features as well.It is most likely to identify influential risk factors.
 ---